 The fundamental mission of the Goose Creek Association is to protect and preserve the natural resources of the Goose Creek Watershed.
 In order to measure progress, the quality of Goose Creek water is regularly tested by volunteers.
 GCA volunteers monitor 13 sites: The stream monitoring sites are in both Fauquier and Loudoun Counties.

 Each site has its own trained and certified monitor.
 Our current chair for water quality monitoring is board member Jeff Millington, who manages the training, certification and data organization for our program.
 The GCA monitors are re-certified every two years to maintain quality assurance.
-Monitors have a group of volunteers to help them made up of family and friends, and other members of the Goose Creek Association, including staff members of Dolphin Quest.
+Monitors have a group of volunteers to help them made up of family and friends, and other members of the Goose Creek Association.

 Chemical testing helps evaluate the stream environment.
-E-coli testing examins the level of fecal coliform which washes into the creek from nearby livestock, wildlife, and in some cases failed human septic systems.
-GCA chemical monitoring teams test for ecoli using the coliscan method monthly.
-We also test monthly for water turbidity levels which can reduce the amount of light in streams and can inhibit growth of submerged aquatic plants and affect species which are dependent on them.
-High turbidity levels can also affect the ability of fish gills to absorb dissolved oxygen.
+E-coli testing examines the level of fecal coliform which washes into the creek from nearby livestock, wildlife, and in some cases failed human septic systems.

 A survey of the habitat surrounding each of our stations is also taken annually during the month of May.